Counseling

 Our Counseling team – with combined 50 years’ experience – and program:

-• Meet clients where they are
+• Meets clients where they are

 • Our clinicians work with clients in the physical space that works best for them and also in their most comfortable emotional space.
-“It has to do with a person’s right to self-determination that we always honor,” says Missy Fry, LCSW, CAGCS, Aging & Adult Services Clinician.
+“It has to do with a person’s right to self-determination that we always honor,” says Missy Fry, LCSW, Lead Aging & Adult Services Clinician.

-• We see clients by appointment-only at our downtown offices and in our new space at the Eastside Jewish Commons (EJC); in their home when warranted; and online thanks to the advantages of telehealth.
+• We see clients by appointment-only at our downtown offices and in our space at the Eastside Jewish Commons (EJC); in their home when warranted; and online thanks to the advantages of telehealth.

 JFCS offers counseling services that focus on wellness and the development of coping strategies via a strengths-based approach for a variety of mental health issues.